-A full pork butt can weigh between 8 and 20 pounds and has two halves: the pork butt and the picnic ham.
+A full pork butt can weigh between 8 and 20 pounds and has two halves: the pork butt and the picnic roast.

 Pork butt (also sometimes called "Boston butt") is a well-marbled cut that comes from the top portion of a pig's front leg.
 It is sold with the bone-in (averaging 6-9 lbs.) or without the bone (averaging 5-8 lbs.).

-A picnic ham (also sometimes called "picnic shoulder") comes from the lower part of the shoulder.
-A picnic ham usually has a thick layer of fat, which is good for making pork cracklins.
+A picnic roast (also sometimes called "picnic shoulder") comes from the lower part of the shoulder.
+A picnic roast usually has a thick layer of fat, which is good for making pork cracklings.

-Which cut should you use?
+Which cut should you use for pulled pork?
 Our preferred cut is the pork butt (Boston Butt).

 What about boneless vs. bone-in?
-When it comes to pulled pork, it’s actually easier to cook with the bone.
+When it comes to pulled pork, there's not much difference between bone-in and boneless butt, though some say the bone adds more flavor.
 Having a bone in the meat helps retain moisture and flavor.

-Plan on about one-half pound per person.
-Be aware that there is significant shrinkage and waste, due to the bone and fat you discard when pulling the pork.
+Plan on about one-half pound per person for boneless.
+Be aware that there is significant shrinkage and waste and fat you discard when pulling the pork if you're doing bone-in.
 Count on approximately 30% loss.

 Here are a few thoughts from expert pitmasters on how to make the best smoked pulled pork on the block.

-Skip any marinades, injections or brines.
-The purpose of marinades and brines is to tenderize, moisturize, and flavor the meat, so you don't want to overdo it.
-This cut of pork is flavorful enough that a good rub and the kiss of smoke, combined with the moisture provided by the internal fat and collagen, will make it taste wonderful.
+Skip any marinades, injections, or brines.
+The purpose of marinades and brines is to tenderize, moisturize, and flavor the meat, and slow-cooked pork shoulder is so tender, it's unnecessary.
+This cut of pork is moist enough that a good rub and the kiss of smoke, combined with the moisture provided by the internal fat and collagen, will make it taste wonderful.

 Trim off most of the fat from the exterior of the meat but not all of it.
-Remember that you want the seasonings to hug the meat and get that crunchy, flavor-blasted bark.
+Fat helps carry flavor and a little cooks up into a nice crisped bark.

-First, rinse and dry the meat.
-Then pat it dry, which will help the rub stick to the meat.
 Cover the meat thoroughly with your favorite seasoning.
-We suggest our Pork & Poultry Shake or Sweet Rub.
-Allow the seasoned meat to sit for at least an hour to allow the salt and spices to penetrate.
-Do not let it sit too long, or the rub may start to pull out moisture.
+We suggest our Perfect Pork Rub or Pork & Poultry Rub.
+Allow the seasoned meat to sit for at least a half hour to allow the salt and spices to penetrate; for deeper flavor, season it a day ahead and keep it refrigerated.

 The wood pellets you use for smoking the pork also enhance the flavor quite a bit.
 It’s hard to go wrong with using your favorite, but if you’re just getting into pellet grilling, a Signature Blend and Hickory will give your meat a full-bodied flavor.
 Check out our Wood Pellet Flavor Guide and learn what other flavors pair well with pork.

 If you are cooking a bone-in pork butt, use a glove or paper towel to protect your fingers and wiggle the bone.
-It should easily turn and come out of the meat.
+When the meat is cooked to tender, it should easily turn and come.
 This means she is done.